QuanjianSong/T2I-Metrics/README.md

 # T2I-Metrics--This is a Pytorch-integrated pipeline codebase for Metrics in Text-to-Image.
 [To refer to the Chinese introduction, please click on this link.](https://github.com/QuanjianSong/T2I-Metrics/blob/main/README_cn.md)

 # News
-- 🔥 We’ve added new evaluation metrics in [AutoMetrics](https://github.com/QuanjianSong/AutoMetrics), including DINO score, DreaSim score, and aesthetic metrics.
+- 🔥 We’ve added new evaluation metrics in [AutoMetrics](https://github.com/QuanjianSong/AutoMetrics), including DINO score, DreaSim score, and aesthetic metrics, etc. We plan to consolidate the two repositories soon, appreciate your continued interest!

 ## 0. Projects Introduction